 Light microscopes have many important uses, especially for medical professionals and researchers who use them to help make a diagnosis and make new discoveries.

-However light microscopes have limited resolving power, this is the ability to distinguish small or closely adjacent images.
+However light microscopes have limited resolving power which is the ability to distinguish small or closely adjacent images.
 The reason for this is due to the nature of light itself.

 Therefore the obvious solution was to use a beam of electrons instead of light, giving rise to electron microscopy, an extremely powerful microscope that has revolutionized science.